 This articulation creates some of the sweetest notes on a ukulele but it isn’t so easy to master.
 You need a lot of practice to play it perfectly.
-Before practicing with guidelines, read Ukulele Harmonics – A Beginner’s Guide.
+Before practicing with guidelines, read How to play harmonics on the ukulele.

 To play this harmonic, tap ‘A’ string’s 12th fret softly then pluck the string.